 The eigenvectors will be calculated from the correlation matrix.
-This means that the input is centred and normalized before the components are calculated.
+This means that the input is centered and normalized before the components are calculated.
 PCA is sensitive to the scale of the input.
-Therefore, use this setting if variables are of different units, e.g. currencies and indices.
+Therefore, use this setting if variables are of different units, e.g., currencies and indices.

 Use expanding window